epicchainlabs/epicchain-tools/README.md

 node get_all_symbols.js -a 2

-# list the price of all symbols that have "NEO" in the name and multiply their value by 2
+# list the price of all symbols that have "epicchain" in the name and multiply their value by 2
 # weight 1
-node get_all_symbols.js -a 2 | grep NEO -A 1
+node get_all_symbols.js -a 2 | grep epicchain -A 1

 # list the best prices on the book at binance
 # weight 1

-node get_book -s neousdt
+node get_book -s epicchainusdt

-# list the asset details (requires API key and secret) for NEO (or all no -s NEO)
+# list the asset details (requires API key and secret) for epicchain (or all no -s epicchain)
 # weight 1

-node get_asset_detail -s NEO
+node get_asset_detail -s epicchain

 # Test connectivity and get the exchange server time.
 It's up to the caller to convert to something other than milliseconds